 Red light is the key to a productive flowering phase and high yield.

-Heavy-fruiting and flowering plants need great quantities of red light.
+Heavy-fruiting and flowering plants need significant quantities of red light.

-Unfortunately, many modern LED grow lights will give your plants a limited quantity of red light.
+Unfortunately, many modern LED grow lights will only give your plants a limited quantity of red light.

-So, if you want to increase the intensity of red light, you have to buy separate supplemental grow lights.
+So, if you want to increase the intensity of red light, you must buy separate supplemental grow lights.

 Top 5 Red LED Grow Lights